 Start with the Plaza de la Revolución – an enormous square big enough for a one-million-strong crowd.
 Overlooking the plaza are two huge steel memorials to Che Guevara and Camilo Cienfuegos, two of the heroes of the revolution.
 Opposite these is a 358ft tower: a memorial to José Martí, the “father of the revolution”.
 You can pay $3 CUC to take the lift to the top of the tower and enjoy one of the best views of Havana.

 There are other attractions in Havana related to the Cuban revolution – like the Museum of the Revolution (Museo de la Revolucion) which costs $8 CUC.
 And the Habana Libre Hotel, formerly the Havana Hilton, where Fidel Castro set up his HQ after he marched into Havana on January 8th 1959.
+Further afield, in Santiago de Cuba you can visit the site of the first attack of the Cuban Revolution – as well as lots more incredible historic sites.

 Sunset at the Malecon